alipali737/pen-test-docs/Networking/Pivoting, Tunnelling, and Port Forwarding.md

 ## Port Forwarding
 Port forwarding is *redirecting a communication request from one port to another*.
 TCP is used as the primary communication layer but application layer protocols like SSH or even [SOCKS](https://en.wikipedia.org/wiki/SOCKS) (non-application layer) can be used to encapsulate the forwarded traffic.
 Port forwarding can be a useful technique for bypassing firewalls and using existing services on the compromised host to pivot to other networks.

+### Example using SSH port forwarding to bypass a firewall